 The second day of Diwali is known as Naraka Chaturdasi.
 It is the fourteenth lunar day of Krishna Paksha.
 It is said that on this day Lord Krishna killed the demon Narakasura who imprisoned 16,000 princesses.
 After getting released from the shackles of Narakasura, the girls were unsure about their acceptance by society.
 It is after this episode that Lord Krishna and his wife decided that all the 16,000 women would marry Krishna and will be recognized as his wives.

 People take a holy dip in the sacred river Ganges to wash away all their sins and attain Moksha instead of Hell (Narak).
-Places like Varanasi (Kashi), Haridwar, Rishikesh, etc are frequented by people who travel from across the country to bath and Ganga and get rid of all their sins.
+Places like Varanasi (Kashi), Haridwar, Rishikesh, etc are frequented by people who travel from across the country to bathe and Ganga and get rid of all their sins.
 Post this holy bath, people relish lavish breakfast and begin their final preparation for Diwali.

 Day 3: Deepavali

-The main day of these 5 days festive-streak is Diwali.
+The main day of these 5 days of festive-streak is Diwali.
 On this day, people adorn themselves with new clothes, prepare an elaborate dinner, make rangoli designs to welcome Goddess Lakshmi, and light diyas in their houses.
 It’s on this day when people pray to Lakshmi and Ganesh to ask for good health, wealth, peace, and prosperity.
 Children burst crackers but considering the amount of damage that has already been done to the planet, we request you to celebrate eco-friendly Diwali.

 However, can you think of a festival without new clothes and loads of shopping?
 Diwali shopping can be very cheap and also highly expensive if you don’t plan well in advance.
 Here are some of the best Diwali offers available online for you to consider.
 Get the best deals on fashion, groceries, home appliances, and even jewelry.